sebhtml/ray/README.txt

 == How to cite us?==

  Sébastien Boisvert, Jacques Corbeil, and François Laviolette.
- Ray: a massively parallel MPI-based approach to de Bruijn genome assembly with mixed technologies. http://denovoassembler.sf.net/, 2010.
+ Ray: a massively parallel MPI-based approach for genome assembly with mixed technologies. http://denovoassembler.sf.net/, 2010.

 == Installation ==